 - Commit to fulfill all program expectations, including travel with the team for two trips (maximum of four weeks of travel).

-The call for proposals is now open.
-The deadline to apply is June 15, 2022.
+Applications are now open.
+The deadline to apply is May 1, 2024.

 Student teams are comprised of 3-4 students from different majors and/or colleges and schools.
 International students are eligible and encouraged to participate.
 Individual student projects will be considered if appropriately justified and under exceptional circumstances.

-- Select a Faculty Program.
+- Faculty programs will be announced at the beginning of the Fall 2024 semester.
+Once announced, select a Faculty Program.
 Attend an information session to learn more.

 - Form a team with 3-4 undergraduate students from different majors.